Connect With Us

 Houston County School System

-All Houston County schools meet all standards established by the Georgia Department of Education.
-The system is district accredited by the Southern Association of Colleges and Schools.
-The schools offer equitable educational programs as a result of the applied SACS standards.
-These standards are checked annually by SACS, and every five years the district is evaluated by visiting educators.
+The system is district accredited by the AdvancEd Accreditation Commission, the national commission that confers the Southern Association of Colleges and Schools Council on Accreditation and School Improvement accreditation seal.
+The schools offer equitable educational programs as a result of the applied standards which are checked annually.
+Every five years the district goes through re-accreditation by visiting educators.
+All schools also meet all standards established by the Georgia Department of Education.

 Private education and tutoring, both independent and church-based, are widely available in the Robins Region.
 Many of these schools are accredited through a national or regional accreditation organization.